-DEATH AND DISABILITY PROGRAMS - The death and disability programs are part of the Benefits Plan and consist of:
+FINANCIAL PROTECTION PROGRAMS - The Financial Protection Programs are part of the Benefits Plan and consist of:

 - The Death and Disability Plan includes death benefits, payable upon a member's death to the member's eligible survivors and provides members with long-term disability benefits should they become disabled.
 Members who are receiving disability benefits continue to receive Medical Plan benefits and continue to accrue pension credits if they were participating in the Pension Plan immediately before becoming disabled.
-The Death and Disability Plan is a self-funded plan. - The Supplemental Death and Disability Benefits Plans are available to members of the Death and Disability Plan to provide additional protection to beneficiaries.
+The Death and Disability Plan is a self-funded plan. - The Supplemental Death and Disability Benefits are available to members of the Death and Disability Plan to provide additional protection to beneficiaries.
 This coverage is available subject to eligibility criteria.
-For members who become disabled while in active service, any supplemental death benefits coverage in effect for the member, the member's spouse and family, is continued at no charge to the member while he/she is receiving disability benefits under the Death and Disability Plan.
+For members who become disabled while in active service, any supplemental death benefits coverage in effect for the member, the member's spouse and family, is continued at no charge to the member while he/she is receiving disability benefits under the Death and Disability Plan. - The Term Life Plan provides income security to employees not offered coverage through the Death and Disability Plan.
+This Plan provides death benefits coverage up to \$50,000.

-HEALTHCARE PROGRAMS - The healthcare programs are part of the Benefits Plan and consist of:
+HEALTH PROGRAMS - The Health Programs are part of the Benefits Plan and consist of:

 - The Medical Plan provides comprehensive medical benefits, including preventative care, hospitalization and medical/ surgical coverage, prescription drug coverage, behavioral health benefits, vision examinations and treatments, and resources to improve health and well-being.
 Members who retire or terminate and are not eligible for Medicare may continue their coverage under the Medical Continuation provisions.
-The Medical Plan is self-funded. - The Medicare Supplement Plan is available to eligible retired members on a self-paid basis, and supplements the coverage provided by the Original Medicare (Parts A and B).
+The Medical Plan is self-funded. - The Medicare Supplement Plan is available to eligible retired members on a self-paid basis, and supplements the coverage provided by the original Medicare (Parts A and B).
 It also provides Part D and supplemental prescription drug coverage.
 The Medicare Supplement Plan covers a range of medical services, supplies and outpatient prescription drugs.
 The Medicare Supplement Plan is self-funded.